-Up until recently, I would’ve confidently named Chicago as the band that had the biggest career drop-off from seriously kick-ass rock band to absolutely lame-ass schlock band (and before you say the self-described “rock and roll band with horns” was always lame, do go back and listen to their early stuff, their long-before-Terry-Kath-accidentally-blew-his-own-brains-out stuff; they weren’t always Peter Cetera warbling the audible cheese of ‘If You Leave Me Now’).
-But that title just got re-claimed, though it pains me to say it because I do love this band, by the four formerly cool nerds known as Weezer.
+Up until recently, I would’ve confidently named Chicago as the band that had the biggest career drop-off from seriously kick-ass rock band to absolutely lame-ass schlock band (and before you say the self-described “rock and roll band with horns” was always lame, please go back and listen to their early stuff, their long-before-Terry-Kath-accidentally-blew-his-own-brains-out stuff; they weren’t always Peter Cetera warbling the audible cheese of ‘If You Leave Me Now’).
+But that title just got re-claimed – though it pains me to say it because I do love this band – by the four formerly cool nerds known as Weezer.

-They came out of nowhere (well, technically out of Los Angeles) in 1994, and cleverly splicing themselves into a video from “Happy Days” dropped the sludgy banger ‘Buddy Holly,’ whose power chords and first two lines (“What’s with these homies dissin’ my girl? / Why do they gotta front?”) made it an instant classic within the first 10 seconds.
+They came out of nowhere (well, technically out of Los Angeles) in 1994.
+And after cleverly splicing themselves into a video from Arnold’s in “Happy Days” Weezer dropped the sludgy banger ‘Buddy Holly,’ whose power chords and first two lines (“What’s with these homies dissin’ my girl? / Why do they gotta front?”) made it an instant classic within the first 10 seconds.
 That record, known simply as the “Blue Album” and also containing the mega-hits ‘Undone – The Sweater Song’ and ‘Say It Ain’t So,’ went triple Platinum, and left Weezer, led by their geeky anti-hero, Rivers Cuomo, unlikely overnight superstars.

 As for me, regarding the unresolved disparity of “Blue” and “Pinkerton,” I loved them both.
 And I also loved the next group of albums that, after a lengthy hiatus, some band turnover, and Cuomo’s declared period of depression, finally came out thereafter: the “Green Album” (2001), “Maladroit” (2002), “Make Believe” (2005) and the “Red Album” (2008).
 Their formula was not complicated: Loud, thrashing, crunchy power guitar chords paired with off-beat, quirky lyrics.
 To me, they could do no wrong.
 And their appeal was widespread: My friend, Bobby, who otherwise knows basically nothing about music, chose the Weezer song ‘Islands In The Sun’ as his wedding ceremony walk-out music, surely his only cool musical endeavor ever.